aws-samples/aws-modern-application-workshop/module-2/README.md

 #### Create a Network Load Balancer

 With a new task definition registered, we're ready to provision the infrastructure needed in our service stack.
-Rather than directly expose our service to the Internet, we will provision a **Network Load Balancer (NLB)** to sit in front of our service tier.
-This would enable our frontend website code to communicate with a single DNS name while our backend service would be free to elastically scale in-and-out based on demand or if failures occur and new containers need to be provisioned.
+Rather than directly expose our service to the Internet, we will provision a [**Network Load Balancer (NLB)**](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) to sit in front of our service tier.
+This would enable our frontend website code to communicate with a single DNS name while our backend service would be free to elastically scale in-and-out, in multiple Availability Zones, based on demand or if failures occur and new containers need to be provisioned.

 To provision a new NLB, execute the following CLI command in the Cloud9 terminal (retrieve the subnetIds from the CloudFormation output you saved):

 ```
-aws elbv2 create-load-balancer --name mysfits-nlb --scheme internet-facing --type network --subnets REPLACE_ME_PUBLIC_SUBNET_ONE REPLACE_ME_PUBLIC_SUBNET_TWO
+aws elbv2 create-load-balancer --name mysfits-nlb --scheme internet-facing --type network --subnets REPLACE_ME_PUBLIC_SUBNET_ONE REPLACE_ME_PUBLIC_SUBNET_TWO > ~/environment/nlb-output.json
 ```

-Copy the values at ```"DNSName":```, ```"VpcId":```, & ```"LoadBalancerArn":``` or save the **full response** provided by this command, which contains the DNS name of the provisioned NLB as well as its ARN.
-You will use this DNS name to test the service once it has been deployed.
-And the ARN will be used in a future step.
+When this command has successfully completed, a new file will be created in your IDE called `nlb-output.json`.
+You will be using the `DNSName`, `VpcId`, and `LoadBalancerArn` in later steps.

 #### Create a Load Balancer Target Group

 Next, use the CLI to create an NLB **target group**.
 A target group allows AWS resources to register themselves as targets for requests that the load balancer receives to forward.
 Our service containers will automatically register to this target so that they can receive traffic from the NLB when they are provisioned.
 This command includes one value that will need to be replaced, your `vpc-id` which can be found as a value within the earlier saved `MythicalMysfitsCoreStack` output returned by CloudFormation.

 ```
-aws elbv2 create-target-group --name MythicalMysfits-TargetGroup --port 8080 --protocol TCP --target-type ip --vpc-id REPLACE_ME --health-check-interval-seconds 10 --health-check-path / --health-check-protocol HTTP --healthy-threshold-count 3 --unhealthy-threshold-count 3
+aws elbv2 create-target-group --name MythicalMysfits-TargetGroup --port 8080 --protocol TCP --target-type ip --vpc-id REPLACE_ME_VPC_ID --health-check-interval-seconds 10 --health-check-path / --health-check-protocol HTTP --healthy-threshold-count 3 --unhealthy-threshold-count 3 > ~/environment/target-group-output.json
 ```

-Copy the value at ```"TargetGroupArn":``` or save the **full response** from the above command as well, which contains the Target Group ARN to be used in the next step.
+When this command completes, its output will be saved to `target-group-output.json` in your IDE.
+You will reference the `TargetGroupArn` value in a subsequent step.

 #### Create a Load Balancer Listener

 Next, use the CLI to create a load balancer **listener** for the NLB.
 This informs that load balancer that for requests received on a specific port, they should be forwarded to targets that have registered to the above target group.
 Be sure to replace the two indicated values with the appropriate ARN from the TargetGroup and the NLB that you saved from the previous steps:

 ```
-aws elbv2 create-listener --default-actions TargetGroupArn=REPLACE_ME,Type=forward --load-balancer-arn REPLACE_ME --port 80 --protocol TCP
+aws elbv2 create-listener --default-actions TargetGroupArn=REPLACE_ME_NLB_TARGET_GROUP_ARN,Type=forward --load-balancer-arn REPLACE_ME_NLB_ARN --port 80 --protocol TCP
 ```

 ### Creating a Service with Fargate